Nikon Z7 Review

 Fast, point-dense autofocus with 90% frame coverage

 Autofocus was clearly a priority for Nikon in designing the Z7, and the result is a camera which can manage swift AF corrections between frames even when shooting at the maximum rate of nine frames per second.
-This is doubly impressive when one considers that the Z7 has a whopping 493 autofocus points on offer, covering a whopping 90% of the image frame both horizontally and vertically.
+This is doubly impressive when one considers that the Z7 has a very generous 493 autofocus points on offer, covering a whopping 90% of the image frame both horizontally and vertically.

 The system is a hybrid one, as has become increasingly common over the last few years, but with an interesting twist.
 Typically, hybrid AF systems use on-chip phase detect focus pixels to approximate the distance and direction required to achieve a focus lock.
 Then, on making that adjustment, they fine-tune the result with a little contrast-detection "hunting" to determine the exact point of focus.
 While we're told that Nikon's hybrid AF system can function in this manner, we understand that it's not actually a requirement.
 The Nikon Z7 instead can (and sometimes, will) lock focus exclusively using the phase-detection information, with no need to perform a contrast-detection AF cycle at the end.